1926 Atlantic hurricane season: Hurricane Five

-This hurricane was the least intense Category 2 hurricane on record.
 By 06:00 UTC on September 10, a strong tropical storm with winds of 70 mph was first observed over the open Atlantic Ocean about 1000 mi southeast of Bermuda, but likely formed earlier and remained undetected due to a lack of ship observations.
 Over the next two days it headed north-northwestward and strengthened, remaining approximately 730 mi east of Hurricane Four.
 Based upon a ship report of hurricane conditions—80 mph from the east-southeast along with a pressure of 1000 mb—the cyclone was ascertained to have peaked at 105 mph, equivalent to Category 2 intensity, early on September 12, although no meteorological data were available near the eye.
 Shortly thereafter, the system began turning north and then north-northeast on September 13, followed by steady weakening.
 At 00:00 UTC on September 14, the cyclone diminished in intensity to a tropical storm and moved southeast, dissipating less than 24 hours later.